Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q1:

 \subsection{Accuracy Evaluation of \toolmxr}

-\point{Accuracy of Identifying ML Apps} To establish the ground truth for this evaluation, we manually selected and verified 219 ML apps as the true positives.
-We included 219 non-ML apps labeled by \cite{Xu2019} as the true negatives.
+\point{Accuracy of Identifying ML Apps} To establish the ground truth for this evaluation, we chose the 219 non-ML apps labeled by \cite{Xu2019} as the true negatives, and we manually selected and verified 219 random ML apps as the true positives.
 We evaluated \toolmxr on this set of 438 apps.
 It achieved a false negative rate of 6.8\% (missed 30 ML apps) and a false positive rate of 0\% (zero non-ML apps is classified as ML apps).
 We checked the 30 missed ML apps, and found out that they are using unpopular ML Frameworks whose keywords are not in the dictionary.
 We found two ML apps that \toolmxr correctly detected but are missed by \cite{Xu2019}, one using ULSFaceTracker, which is an unpopular ML framework and the other using TensorFlow.

 To further evaluate the false positive rate, we run \toolmxr on our entire set of 46,753 apps and randomly sampled 100 apps labeled by \toolmxr as ML apps (50 apps from Google Play and 50 apps from Chinese app market).
 We then manually checked these 100 apps and found 3 apps that are not ML apps (false positive rate of 3\%).
 The manual check was done by examining the library's exposed symbols and functions.
 This relatively low false positive rate shows \toolmxr's high accuracy in detecting ML apps for our large-scale study.